vergecurrency/verge/CONTRIBUTING.md

 The title of the pull request should be prefixed by the component or area that the pull request affects.
 Valid areas as:

+  - *Consensus* for changes to consensus critical code
   - *Docs* for changes to the documentation
   - *Qt* for changes to verge-qt
   - *Mining* for changes to the mining code